Helping You Obtain a Temporary Visa

 Other common non-immigrant visas include the B-1 visa for business visitors and the B-2 visa for tourists and others visiting the United States for pleasure.
 Both of these visas entitle their holders to remain in the country for up to six months.

-To learn more about the visas that are available for visitors who do not intend to remain in the U.S. permanently, contact us to speak with one of our experienced immigration lawyers at Yeager & Etkind.
+To learn more about the visas that are available for visitors who do not intend to remain in the U.S. permanently, contact us to speak with an experienced immigration lawyer at Yeager & Etkind.